-As allowed by exemptions in the Data Protection Act 1998, Middlesbrough Council may disclose information on request, for crime and taxation purposes (section 29 exemption), or in connection with legal proceedings (section 35 exemption).
-Please note we are not obliged to comply with such requests, but will consider applications in line with the requirements of the Act.
+As allowed by exemptions in the Data Protection Act 2018, Middlesbrough Council may disclose personal information upon request for crime and taxation purposes (Schedule 2, Part 1, Paragraph 2 exemption), or in connection with legal proceedings (Schedule 2, Part 1, Paragraph 5 exemption).
+Please note that we are not obliged to comply with such requests, but will consider requests on a case by case basis in line with the requirements of the Act.

-If you require disclosure of information under these exemptions the attached form must be completed in full and returned to the Information Governance team via email to firstname.lastname@example.org or to the address above.
+If you require disclosure of information under these exemptions, the request for disclosure form must be completed in full and returned to the Information & Compliance Team via email at firstname.lastname@example.org or the address above.

-If you have a Government Secure account, please call ahead in the first instance on 01642 728420 / 729696 to make an officer aware of your submission and you'll be provided with a secure email address to send your request to.
+If you have a Government Secure account, please call ahead in the first instance on 01642 728420 / 729696 to make an officer aware of your request and you will be provided with a secure email address to send request to.